ERN (European Reference Networks)

 The European Reference Networks for rare diseases (known as ERNs) are part of the European Commission’s initiative whose purpose is to put in contact professionals and researchers with a high degree of specialization in certain rare diseases, low prevalence, and complex pathologies.

 The objective of these "virtual networks" is to discuss the diagnosis and the best possible treatment for patients with rare diseases throughout Europe, contribute to the study of these pathologies, and offer the highest quality of care.

-The ERN accreditation requires the centres that make up the network to serve as a hub for research and knowledge, to contribute to scientific studies, to treat patients from all member states and to have suitable facilities for this purpose.
-The aim of the network is to spread these specialised services and knowledge throughout the European Union.
+The ERN accreditation requires the centers that are part of the network to serve as a point of research and knowledge, to participate in the scientific studies, to offer treatment to the patients of all the member states, and to have suitable facilities to be able to do it.
+The network works to disseminate services and expertise within the European Union.

-The professionals at SJD Barcelona Children’s Hospital are involved in 9 European networks for complex diseases that affect children, which include cancer, epilepsy and heart, endocrine and neurological diseases.
-The following is a list of the clinical departments and units recognised as reference centres for rare diseases:
+The professionals at SJD Barcelona Children’s Hospital are involved in 21 European networks for complex diseases of the 24 existing for children, being one of the most recognized in Spain by this European network.
+The following is a list of the clinical departments and units acknowledged as reference centres for rare diseases as full members.